Real app flow

 What does this look like in an ordinary day?

-1. Morning: mark food, medicine or supplement and the first walk.
+1. Morning: mark feeding, medication, or supplement and the first walk.

 2. During the day: if you notice a symptom or change, add a short note or photo.